 The University of Alabama, believe it or not, compete in sports other than football.
-Despite all the attention going to head coach Nick Saban‘s football program, there are other Crimson Tide sports representing the university at the Division I level.
-They’re all on the brink of a massive upgrade.
+Despite all the attention going to head coach Nick Saban‘s football program, there are other Crimson Tide sports representing the university at the Division I level, and they’re all going to get a massive upgrade on campus.

 You read that right: six-hundred million dollars.
 Somewhere, Doctor Evil’s iconic pinky just rose up in delight.